 In the 2022 Electricity Procurement Plan the IPA presented an analysis of the ability of Zone 4 (Ameren Illinois) to meet its LCR.
 The analysis showed that, under all tested scenarios, Zone 4 will be able to meet its LCR through 2026-2027, the study period.
 The impact of the shortage of resources to meet the LCR was evidenced in the results of the 2020-2021 PRA.
-In that auction, Zone 7 (Michigan) cleared at the cost of new entry, a high price relative to the other zones, due to insufficient capacity to meet the LCR.
-The IPA also noted that in the 2015-
+In that auction, Zone 7(Michigan) cleared at the cost of new entry, a high price relative to the other zones, due to insufficient capacity to meet the LCR.
+The IPA also noted that in the 2015-2016 PRA, Zone 4 cleared at a high price due to the need to meet the LCR.
+However, in that case the high price was not due to a shortage of resources to meet the LCR but was due to a bidder submitting an extraordinarily high offer, and because that offer was needed to meet the LCR, it set the clearing price for Zone 4.
+The IPA's analysis was focused on assessing whether there were sufficient planning resources to meet the Zone 4 LCR, and therefore prevent what occurred in Zone 7 taking place in Zone 4.
+However, based on the results of the 2022-2023 PRA, failure to meet the LCR is not the only potential trigger of a high clearing price in Zone 4; a regional shortage of resources can also trigger a similar outcome.

-175 See IPA's Final 2019 Electricity Procurement Plan, Section 5.2.2, pages 54-55.
+177 See IPA's Final 2019 Electricity Procurement Plan, Section 5.2.2, pages 54-55.

-176 See IPA's Final 2016 Electricity Procurement Plan, Section 5.2, pages 58-62.
+178 See IPA's Final 2016 Electricity Procurement Plan, Section 5.2, pages 58-62.